Merthyr Synagogue: Architecture

 The building is four storeys high, five when the raised basement is counted.
 It is crowned by a high gable two storeys tall, capped with stone finials.
 A double stone staircase rises to the Gothic entrance door.
 Two storeys above the door there is a pair of Gothic pointed-arch windows.
-Flanking the door and pointed-arch windows, a pair of hexagonal, stone turrets rise three storeys and are topped with hexagonal, conical roofs pointing skyward.
-As of 2006 the former Torah Ark has been moved into the raised basement where it was being preserved.
+Flanking the door and pointed-arch windows, a pair of hexagonal stone turrets rise three storeys and are topped with hexagonal, conical roofs pointing skyward.
+As of 2006, the former Torah Ark has been moved into the raised basement where it was being preserved.

 The gable is complete with a Welsh dragon; Merthyr may be the only synagogue in the world to feature a dragon perched on the front gable.

-It was designed by a local architect named Charles Taylor.
-The design was influenced by contemporary buildings such as Castell Coch.

 In 1960 it was painted by L. S. Lowry.
 He had painted many places of worship and was visiting Wales at the time.
 The painting was sold for £277,000 in March 2022.

 In 1978 the building was given Grade II* listing, changed to Grade II in 1983.